kakisoft/slides/logistic-for-engineers-en/slide.md

 ---

-I'm software engineer.
+I'm a software engineer.
 Especially, I created many logistic systems.

 ---

-I have experiences in launch and stabilization of warehouse management systems.
+I have experiences in launching and stabilization of warehouse management systems.

-So, I'm a software engineer and also logistics specialist.
+So, I'm a software engineer and also a logistics specialist.

 ---